groucho75/phmisk-blog/README.md

 5. add the code from `composer-addon.json` of this repo into `composer.json` of your phmisk site

-6. 5. add the code from `index-addon.json` of this repo into `index.php` of your phmisk site
+6. add the code from `index-addon.json` of this repo into `index.php` of your phmisk site

+7. visit `yoursite.com/news` to view the public news archive

+8. visit `yoursite.com/feed` to view the public feed with latest news

+9. visit `yoursite.com/admin/news` to edit news (login as user `editor`, password `secret123`)